enzonotario/vitepress-openapi/docs/layouts/sidebar.md

                 depth: 6,

                 /**
+                 * Optionally, you can specify a link prefix for all generated sidebar items.
+Default is `/operations/`.
+                 */
+                linkPrefix: '/operations/',

+                /**
                  * Optionally, you can specify a template for the sidebar items.
 You can see the default valur
                  * in `sidebarItemTemplate` function in the `useSidebar` composable.
                  */